nf-core/website/markdown/events/2020/BovReg-CRG-workshop-2020.md

 location_url: https://www.bovreg.eu/crg-online-workshop-november-17-20-2020/
 ---

+## Introduction

 The CRG will organize a four-day nf-core workshop and hackathon.
 The workshop will include a Nextflow tutorial and hackathon, Keynote speakers, and contributed talks selected from participants abstracts.

+## Workshop Project Repository

+Workshop information and materials will be made openly available on [this](https://github.com/BovReg/nf-workshop20/) GitHub repository.

 This event is being organized by the CRG and the contact person is Jose Espinosa-Carrasco ([@joseespinosa](https://github.com/joseespinosa), [joseantonio.espinosa@crg.eu](mailto:joseantonio.espinosa@crg.eu)).